-Treasury's Mnuchin fails to meet deadline to hand over Trump tax returns
+Treasury's Mnuchin misses congressional deadline to hand over Trump tax returns

-WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin on Tuesday failed to meet a final congressional deadline for turning over President Donald Trump’s tax returns to lawmakers, setting the stage for a possible court battle between Congress and the administration.
+WASHINGTON (Reuters) - U.S. Treasury Secretary Steven Mnuchin failed to meet a final congressional deadline on Tuesday for turning over President Donald Trump’s tax returns to lawmakers, setting the stage for a possible court battle between Congress and the administration.

 The outcome, which was widely expected, could prompt House Ways and Means Committee Chairman Richard Neal to subpoena Trump’s tax records as the opening salvo to a legal fight that may ultimately have to be settled by the U.S. Supreme Court.

 After the deadline lapsed, Mnuchin released a letter to Neal in which he pledged to make “a final decision” on whether to provide Trump’s tax records by May 6.
-It was the second time the administration has missed a House deadline for the tax returns since Neal requested them on April 3.
+It was the second time the administration had missed a House deadline for the tax returns since Neal requested them on April 3.

 “Secretary Mnuchin notified me that once again, the IRS will miss the deadline for my ... request.
 I plan to consult with counsel about my next steps,” Neal said in a statement.